Large-Scale Velocity Dispersion and the Cosmic Web: Results

 \subsection{The anisotropy of the velocity dispersion tensor -- from voids to walls to filaments to nodes}

 In \autoref{sec:theory} we argued that the progression of anisotropic collapse from walls to filaments to nodes should be reflected directly in the tensor $\sigma_{ij}^2$, absent any strong isotropisation processes.
 In an idealized setting we would expect that uncollapsed and collapsed axes should correspond to vanishing and non-zero eigenvalues of the velocity dispersion tensor, respectively.
-Naturally, an exact vanishing of eigenvalues is unlikely in a numerical setting and due to overlapping perturbations on various scales.
-We therefore derive three dimensionless quantities from the eigenvalues $\lambda_1 > \lambda_2 > \lambda_3 \ge 0$ of $\sigma_{ij}^2$ which capture the relative strengths of the collapsed dimensions (reflecting thus dominantly one-, two- or three-dimensional collapse): \begin{enumerate} \item the linear anisotropy $c_l = (\lambda_1 - \lambda_2)/(\sum \lambda_i)$, \item the planar anisotropy $c_p = 2(\lambda_2-\lambda_3)/(\sum \lambda_i)$, and \item the spherical anisotropy (or isotropy) $c_s = 3\lambda_3/(\sum \lambda_i)$. \end{enumerate} Note that by construction $c_l + c_p + c_s = 1$, and hence these quantities parameterise a so-called barycentric space with three extrema ($c_s = 1$: fully symmetric, $c_p = 1$: symmetric along two axes and zero along the third, $c_l = 1$: dispersion only along one axis) and can be represented in a ternary diagram, as shown on the right of \autoref{fig:visu2}.
+Naturally, an exact vanishing of eigenvalues is unlikely in a numerical setting, and due to overlapping perturbations on various scales.
+We therefore derive three dimensionless quantities from the eigenvalues $\lambda_1 > \lambda_2 > \lambda_3 \ge 0$ of $\sigma_{ij}^2$ which capture the relative strengths of the collapsed dimensions (reflecting thus dominantly one-, two- or three-dimensional collapse): \begin{enumerate} \item the linear anisotropy $c_l = (\lambda_1 - \lambda_2)/(\sum \lambda_i)$, \item the planar anisotropy $c_p = 2(\lambda_2-\lambda_3)/(\sum \lambda_i)$, and \item the spherical anisotropy (or isotropy) $c_s = 3\lambda_3/(\sum \lambda_i)$. \end{enumerate} Note that by construction $c_l + c_p + c_s = 1$, and hence these quantities parametrize a so-called barycentric space with three extrema ($c_s = 1$: fully symmetric, $c_p = 1$: symmetric along two axes and zero along the third, $c_l = 1$: dispersion only along one axis) and can be represented in a ternary diagram, as shown on the right of \autoref{fig:visu2}.
 We can divide this diagram into three parts depending on the dominant parameter and decide if a region is either \begin{enumerate} \item linear-anisotropic $\Leftrightarrow\,\, c_l$ is dominant $\,\Leftrightarrow\,\,$ `wall'-like, \item planar-anisotropic $\Leftrightarrow\,\,c_p$ is dominant $\,\Leftrightarrow\,\,$ `filament'-like, \item isotropic $\Leftrightarrow\,\, c_s$ is dominant $\,\Leftrightarrow\,\,$ `halo'-like. \end{enumerate} For a more sophisticated classification of the cosmic web, one might consider different segmentations of the anisotropy triangle, for example, by classifying filaments as regions which have a planar anisotropy larger than a small threshold, above which one assumes that collapse along the second axis has started.
 An analogous argument can be made for the isotropic component and nodes.
 We leave the investigation of these advanced classifications for a later study and define walls, filaments and nodes depending on the dominant anisotropic parameter which avoids the introduction of additional parameters.
+Note that the multiscale nature of the cosmic web means that filaments can be embedded in walls and nodes in filaments.
+Since this method unqiquely identifies the environment at a specific point in space by its dominant anisotropic parameter, it does not resolve this hierarchical structure and the classification depends on the amount of small-scale perturbations.
+To identify the cosmic web on various scales, additional smoothing steps (either by supressing small-scale fluctuations in the initial conditions or by post-processing) are required.